chisophugis/clang_plugin_example/README.rst

 Clang needs these kinds of minimal tutorials to get people up and running quickly.
 If you try this out, fork the repo!
-Then if you make something even remotely interesting, send me a pull request and I'll add it to the collection (obviously I'll organize things better if that happens).
+Then if you make something even remotely interesting that helped you learn some part of clang, send me a message and we'll see if we can distill a nice simple example plugin out of it and add it to the collection (obviously I'll organize things better if that happens).

 Some ideas: